VizGhar/Kotlin-DLX/README.md

 ```

+If you want to fully follow mentioned tutorial, you can pass simple `String`s as well.
+I've found my approach
+more suitable for decoding solutions.

-However if you are using only one type of actions (or requirements) you don't need `sealed interface`.
-Your Action class might look like this:
+However, if you are using only one type of `actions` (or `requirements`) you don't need `sealed interface`.
+So your Action class might look like this:

 ```kt
 data class PlaceTile(val x: Int, val y: Int, val shape: Shape)